ncatlab/nlab-content/pages/5/8/7/6/26785/content.md

     \text{II}^a_{b_1 b_2} v_a
     \mathrlap{\,.}
   \end{array}
-$$
+\]

-In words: The covariant derivative on $X$ of and along tangent vectors to $\Sigma$ is that on $\Sigma$ plus the contribution of the second fundamental form, hence their difference extracts the latter.
+In words, the computation (eq:ComputingScndFundFormViaCovDerivatives) shows that the covariant derivative on $X$ of and along tangent vectors to $\Sigma$ is that on $\Sigma$ plus the contribution of the second fundamental form, hence their difference extracts the latter.
 \end{proof}
 \begin{remark}
 **(further alternative perspectives)**
 \linebreak
-As the proof of Prop. \ref{FromCoframeVersionOfScndFundFormToCoDevVersion} shows, the second fundamental form extracts the normal component of the ambient covariant derivative of and along tangential vectors:
+As the proof (eq:ComputingScndFundFormViaCovDerivatives) of Prop. \ref{FromCoframeVersionOfScndFundFormToCoDevVersion} shows, the second fundamental form extracts the normal component of the ambient covariant derivative of and along tangential vectors:
 $$
   \text{II}(v,w)
   \;=\;
   (\nabla^X_v w)^\perp
   \,.
 $$
-In this form it is shown for instance by [Chavel 1993, (II.2.2)](#Chavel93).
+In this form it appears for instance in [Chavel 1993, (II.2.2)](#Chavel93).

 Alternatively, the [[pushforward of vector fields]] $\mathrm{d}\phi$ may be understood as a [[section]] of the [[tensor product of vector bundles|tensor product]] [[vector bundle]]
 $$